Horus ISP

 • Camera processing in intermediate cities or remote zones.

-• Progressive Horus@Fidumtec capacity expansion by region.
+• Progressive Horus ISP capacity expansion by region.

 Sources